Parag-Deshmukh/Spotify_Recently_Played_Tracks_ETL/README.md

 You can customize the script and database location according to your preferences by modifying the variables in the `main.py` file.

-## Job Scheduling

-If you want to schedule this script to run periodically, you can integrate it with job scheduling tools like Apache Airflow.
-Example files and instructions for Airflow integration can be found in the `dag` folder.